WestDRI/wgpages/content/julia202202/julia-11-shared-arrays.md

       From worker 5:	[0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 9.0, 10.0]
 ```

-This shows, each worker does only a portion of the work, thanks to the rule of `@distributed`.
+Two things worth noting here.
+First, `a` gets copied on the workers, otherwise, the workers will have nothing to work on as they don't have access to variables defined on the control process.
+Second, the result shows, each worker does only a portion of the work, thanks to the rule of `@distributed`.
 As a result, workers have different "images" of the variable `a` afterwards.

 With package `SharedArrays`, a shared array of type `SharedArray` will have a universal view across all process.
 The following example illustrates the effect of using shared arrays